Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab12.md

 ### Task 1: Configure Log Retention

 In this task, you will change the retention period for the SecurityEvent table.
+The specific steps involve navigating through Microsoft Sentinel and the Log Analytics workspace settings to locate the SecurityEvent table and adjust its retention period to 180 days.
+The objective is to strike a balance between compliance requirements and operational efficiency.

 1. In Microsoft Sentinel, select the **Settings** option in the *Configuration* area.